Betoken/betoken-js-docs/docs/api/investor-actions.md

 Intermission

 ### Arguments
-- `amt: BigNumber | String | Number`: the amount to withdraw, in Dai Stablecoin
+- `amt: BigNumber`: the amount to withdraw, in Dai Stablecoin
 - `onPending: (txHash) =>`: callback for when the transaction hash is available
 - `onConfirm: (receipt) =>`: callback for when the transaction has been accepted into an Ethereum block
 - `onError: (error) =>`: callback for when there's an error